Black circular seal with cross symbol imprint.

 In a bag with 3 other seals.
 Bag label reads 'Large griffin walking right with head turned back- a larger seal than the others and excellent legend around, possibly a date. ?12'

-Alan Cole: Said to be a common pilgrim's relic from Constantinople, purporting to be made by mixing small fibre fragments of the true cross with mud or wax.
-Based on the story that St. Helena, mother of Constantine, excavated the cross from an area just outside Jerusalem.
-She divided ithe cross into nine sections and distributed.
-Legend has it that a portion of it was used in producing these relics.
-Probably made in the 5th century.
+Said to be pilgrim's relic from Constantinople, purporting to be made by mixing small fibre fragments of the true cross with mud or wax.
+This was based on the story that St. Helena, mother of Constantine, excavated the cross from an area just outside Jerusalem.
+She divided the cross into nine parts and had them distributed.
+Legend claims that some of this material was used to produce these relics.
+Dating highly uncertain.

 No information available